 The defective product attorneys in Las Vegas at Shook & Stone have a long history of successfully handling a wide variety of product liability claims.
-If a defective product has injured you or a loved one, please call our law offices at 702-570-0000 to obtain more information about pursuing your legal rights.
+If a defective product has injured you or a loved one, please call our law offices at 702-570-0000 to schedule a free consultation or obtain more information about pursuing your legal rights.